 One of the most important roles of the LMC is to advise and support local GPs on a personal basis.
 This can range from advice about an unusual dilemma from their clinical practice to a more personal matter about your own circumstances.
 We understand the importance of this role and have a suitably qualified and robust pastoral care team who operate on a completely confidential basis.

 Doctors are notoriously bad at seeking help for medical problems, but illness in a GP may jeopardise their ability to care for patients and impact the working of a practice.
 Experience has shown that doctors who run into problems with performance issues or partnership disputes are often ill.
 This may be physical illness or mental health problems, including alcohol or substance misuse and GPs are entitled to specialist support so that patients receive the best care.

-To address these issues the LMC will be proactive in its support of GPs and sometimes the LMC or the NHS Area Team might persuade a GPs to undertake a medical assessment as part of an investigation into performance concerns.
+To address these issues the LMC are proactive in its support of GPs and sometimes the LMC or the NHS Area Team might persuade a GPs to undertake a medical assessment as part of an investigation into performance concerns.
 Our Pastoral Care Lead clinician is available for support throughout this process.

 If you believe that either you or a colleague might need help or support – whatever the problem – please contact the office immediately on 01438 880010.
 Your call will be strictly confidential and referred immediately to our Pastoral Care Lead.

 Poster to download and share with colleagues / add to notice boards: LMC Wellbeing Service for GPs

 What is it?